Skip to main content

 Status request

-Delivery notification via email is sent to the sender (on, off).
+Sends a delivery notification via email to the sender (on or off).

 [DN:ON]